everestial/vcfparser/docs/record_parser.rst

 Tutorial on record parser
 =========================

-Advanced tutorial on vcf parser module showing most of the functions.
+Advanced tutorial on vcf parser module showing available functions.

-Let's first import ``VcfParser`` module and instantiate an vcf object by passing vcf file as an argument.
+First import ``VcfParser`` module and instantiate an vcf object by passing vcf file as an argument.

 Initial setup: